 ADVA takes a holistic approach to quality assurance.
 This begins with a clear focus on optimizing product development, continues into excellence in operations through close collaboration with our suppliers and manufacturing partners, and continues into the shipping of products to customers and the provision of technical support.
 Regarding operation activities, supplier quality is a vitally important component of quality management.
-Compliance with stringent quality standards and continued improvement are ensured through key strengths.
-It enables us to support and develop one another as we work together to expand the edge of possibility." thorough selection of suppliers, periodic evaluation through audits and systematic inspection of incoming goods.
+Compliance with stringent quality standards and continued improvement are ensured through thorough selection of suppliers, periodic evaluation through audits and systematic inspection of incoming goods.
 This is also supported by cross-functional commodity teams and the ever-increasing involvement of ADVA's suppliers in the development process.